otto-de/logsmith/README.md

 ![](./docs/warning.svg) **Warning**: If you have account ids with leading zeros, please make sure to put them in quotes, otherwise they will be interpreted as octal numbers.

-Do not use "access-key" (or anything with prefix "access-key") or "service" as profile names.
+Do not use "access-key", "sso" (or anything with these as prefix) or "service" as profile names.
 These are reserved for access keys and service profiles.

 ```yaml
 productive:                     # profile group name (will be displayed)